charles-uno/Bloodlines/06_how_to_gm.md

 **Length of a campaign.** Bloodlines is probably best for campaigns of not much more than a dozen sessions?
 Eventually scores get really high.

+## stuff copy-pasted from the how to play chapter that actually belongs here:

+**TODO: a failed roll to cast a spell CAN cause the spell to backfire. remember how magic is unpredictable and dadngerous?**

+**TODO: during combat, dropping your weapon or having it get stuck in something is an interesting problem.**

 ## Creating a Setting

 ## Adding In Players